Our Board

 Board Meetings

-Board Meetings are held on the third Wednesday of every month (except where otherwise noted) from 5 to 7:30pm via Zoom.
-The public is welcome to attend the open session beginning at 6pm.
+Board Meetings are held on the third Wednesday of the month from 5:00pm to 7:30pm via Zoom.
+The public is welcome to attend the open session beginning at 6:00pm.
 Zoom meeting access can be found in the meeting agenda documents linked below.
+Meetings are held six months per year on dates noted below.

 Meeting dates and agendas are as follows: